 The onboard Wireless LAN showed about 39.34Mbit/sec, which is a bit slower (roughly 4%) compared to the Official Pi WiFi dongle.

 However, using a pi casing would affect the Wireless LAN performance.

-Raspberry Pi 3 is a truly key improvement in the Pi performance, particularly the popular Pi 2.
+Raspberry Pi 3 is a genuinely crucial improvement in the Pi performance, mainly the popular Pi 2.
 Pi 2’s performance is 58% better than that of Pi 2.
 Further, its memory has been boosted to enhance performance.

-However, the greatest and most exciting additions to Raspberry Pi 3 are on-board Bluetooth and Wireless LAN but its performance still matches that of the USB WiFi dongle.
+However, the most excellent and most exciting additions to Raspberry Pi 3 are onboard Bluetooth and Wireless LAN, but its performance still matches that of the USB WiFi dongle.